NCAA tournament bubble watch: At large-bids for March Madness

 ACC BUBBLE WATCH

-VIRGINIA (NET: 57, NBC: 11): Suddenly, Virginia looks like a team that is starting to figure some things out.
-They still can’t score, but scoring doesn’t matter all that much when you hold teams like Clemson (96) to 44 points.
-The Wahoos have now won three straight and four of their last five with a win over Florida State (16) in the mix.
-The Wahoos have just two Quad 1 wins to their name, a pair of Quad 3 losses — at Boston College (146) — and South Carolina at home (80) — and only three more chances at Quad 1 wins left.
+VIRGINIA (NET: 52, NBC: 11): Virginia came very close to landing one of the best wins of the season for anyone, losing to Louisville (7) on the road in what was a one possession in the final minutes.
+That snapped a three-game winning streak that included a win over Florida State (16).
+As it stands today, the Wahoos have just two Quad 1 wins to their name, a pair of Quad 3 losses — at Boston College (141) and South Carolina at home (80) — and now just two more chances at Quad 1 wins left.
 They’re on the right side of the cutline right now, but not by much.
-They can’t afford slip-ups.
+They can’t afford slip-ups, and could really use a win over Duke (6) or Louisville next month.

 N.C.
-STATE (NET: 61, NBC: Next four out): The Wolfpack bounced back from three straight losses to beat a short-handed Miami (104) at home.
+STATE (NET: 62, NBC: First four out): The Wolfpack bounced back from three straight losses to beat a short-handed Miami (109) at home.
 N.C.
-State has just one win over a top 50 team, but they do have a pair of Quad 1 wins and a home win over Wisconsin (35).
-Two Quad 3 home losses weigh things down, but they’ll earn their tournament bid in the next four games: they have to go on the road for their next two games before hosting Duke (6) and Florida State (14) in two weeks.
+State has just one win over a top 50 team, but they do have a pair of Quad 1 wins and a home win over Wisconsin (33).
+Two Quad 3 home losses weigh things down, but they’ll earn their tournament bid in the next four games: they have to go on the road for their next two games before hosting Duke (6) and Florida State (16) in two weeks.

-VIRGINIA TECH (NET: 71, NBC: Off the bubble): Virginia Tech has now lost four straight games and five of their last six.
+VIRGINIA TECH (NET: 79, NBC: Off the bubble): Virginia Tech has now lost five straight games and six of their last seven.
 The only win in that stretch came in double-overtime at home against North Carolina.
-They’re 14-9 overall and 5-7 in the ACC, but the good news is their next three games are winnable and at home.
+They’re 14-10 overall and 5-8 in the ACC.
 Their non-conference SOS is 333rd as well, which doesn’t help matters.
 The good news?
-They still have pair of Quad 1 wins — including Michigan State (10) on a neutral — and four of their five Quad 1 and 2 wins came away from home.
-With games at Duke (6) and Louisville (7), the Hokies still have a shot.
-If they lose any of these next three games, however, I’ll take them off this list.
+They still have pair of Quad 1 wins — including Michigan State (11) on a neutral — and four of their five Quad 1 and 2 wins came away from home.
+With games at Duke (6) and Louisville (7), the Hokies still have a shot, but this will be the last time I discuss them in this space unless they land a couple of big wins.

-SYRACUSE (NET: 66, NBC: Off the bubble): The Orange fell to 13-9 on the season with a loss at home to Duke (6) on Saturday.
-That’s now back-to-back losses for Jim Boeheim’s team after they had won five games in a row.
-They do have three Quad 1 wins, but they have yet to beat a single top 50 team this season.
-This is not a terrible loss, but for a team that is already trying to make up ground on the field, these are the kind of losses that really hurt.
-The Orange get Wake Forest (104) and N.C.
-State (61) in their next two before back-to-back road games at Florida State (14) and Louisville (7).
-They need to win three of those four to have a real chance down the stretch.
+SYRACUSE (NET: 65, NBC: Off the bubble): The Orange improved to 14-9 on the season by beating Wake Forest (104) in the Carrier Dome on Saturday.
+That win snaps back-to-back losses for Jim Boeheim’s team after they had won five games in a row.
+They do have a pair of Quad 1 wins, but they have yet to beat a single top 50 team this season.
+This is not a great win by any stretch, but for a team that is already trying to make up ground on the field, these are the kind of losses that would really hurt.
+The Orange get N.C.
+State (61) next two before back-to-back road games at Florida State (16) and Louisville (7).
+They need to win two of those three to have a real chance down the stretch.

 AMERICAN BUBBLE WATCH